 You can download the example events above if you want to take a look at some of the other columns / parmaters from this example game.

-- Conversely, if you are COUNTING columns, you should always use a COUNT(*) as this will let Vertica choose the best column to do the count
+- Conversely, if you are counting columns, you should always use a COUNT(*) as this will let Snowflake to choose the best column to do the count

-- Your events table stores all events from the last 30 days by default, this can be extended, please contact [email protected] for more info.
+- Your events table stores all events from the last 365 days by default, this can be extended.
+Please contact [email protected] for more info

 - The events table contains a column for each parameter in your game parameters list as well as some automatically populated columns

 - Events that contain arrays or nested objects will appear as multiple rows in you events table.
-The eventLevel (0 or 1) and mainEventID columns are used to link parent and child events together.
-An example of this would be a transaction event where the player spends real currency to buy virtual currency, this would result in three rows in the database, one with the parent transaction details and one for each of the currencies involved in the transaction.
+The eventLevel (0 or 1) and mainEventID columns are used to link parent and child events together, e.g. the transaction event

 - The users table contains a one row for each user in your game.
-The effective_date column holds a record of when the user metric was last updated.
-Therefore an entry with the daysPlayedInLast7Days column populated with the value 3 is telling us the number of days played in the 7 days preceding from the effective date.
+The effective_date column holds a record of when the user metric was last updated

 - Any SQL queries running for longer than 30 minutes will be automatically terminated.
 If you have a particular query that is running for too long, let us know, as we may be able to advise on optimisations to your SQL that will make it run more quickly.
 We do monitor the analytics database and scale the cluster to accommodate the data volumes and usage.

-- Your data is stored in a Vertica Analytics database, you will find a reference manual for the SQL functions it supports in the Vertica Online Reference Manual
+- Your data is stored in a Snowflake data warehouse.
+You will find a reference manual for the SQL functions it supports in the Snowflake SQL Function Reference Manual

 all_tables, columns, comments, constraint_columns, databases, dual, elastic_cluster, epochs, fault_groups, foreign_keys, grants, license_audits, nodes, odbc_columns, passwords, primary_keys, profile_parameters, profiles, projection_checkpoint_epochs, projection_columns, projection_delete_concerns, projections, resource_pool_defaults, resource_pools, roles, schemata, sequences, storage_locations, system_columns, system_tables, table_constraints, tables, types, user_audits, user_functions, user_procedures, user_transforms, users, view_columns, views, active_events, column_storage, configuration_changes, configuration_parameters, cpu_usage, critical_hosts, critical_nodes, current_session, data_collector, database_backups, database_connections, database_snapshots, delete_vectors, deploy_status, design_status, disk_resource_rejections, disk_storage, error_messages, event_configurations, execution_engine_profiles, host_resources, io_usage, load_streams, lock_usage, locks, login_failures, memory_usage, monitoring_events, network_interfaces, network_usage, node_resources, node_states, partition_reorganize_errors, partition_status, partitions, process_signals, projection_recoveries, projection_refreshes, projection_storage, projection_usage, query_events, query_metrics, query_plan_profiles, query_profiles, query_requests, rebalance_projection_status, rebalance_table_status, recovery_status, resource_acquisitions, resource_pool_status, resource_queues, resource_rejection_details, resource_rejections, resource_usage, session_profiles, sessions, storage_containers, storage_policies, storage_tiers, storage_usage, strata, strata_structures, system, system_resource_usage, system_services, system_sessions, transactions, tuning_recommendations, tuple_mover_operations, udx_fenced_processes, user_libraries, user_library_manifest, user_sessions, wos_container_storage, current_database, current_schema, current_user, dbname, has_table_privilege, session_user